2020 United States House of Representatives elections in Florida: District 19

 The 19th district includes most of Southwest Florida, and includes parts of Lee and Collier counties.
 The district includes the cities of Cape Coral, Fort Myers, Estero, Bonita Springs and Naples.
-Republican Francis Rooney, who has represented the district since 2017, was reelected with 62% of the vote in 2018.
+Republican Francis Rooney, who had represented the district since 2017, was reelected with 62% of the vote in 2018.
 On October 19, 2019, Rooney announced he would not seek re-election.